Six former Pittsburgh Pirates born on Christmas Day, including a Hall of Fame pitcher.

 Galvin won 365 career games, a number made more impressive by the fact he played for some bad teams during his career.
 He retired at age 35, despite posting a 2.92 ERA his last season and he didn’t play in the majors from 1876-78, even though he had a 1.16 ERA in eight games during his rookie season of 1875.
 During the 1883 season while playing in Buffalo, he went 46-29, 2.72 with 72 complete games and 656.1 innings pitched.
 He followed that up by going 46-22, 1.99 in 636.1 innings, with a league leading 12 shutouts.
 He still ranks second all-time in innings pitched and complete games, trailing in both to Cy Young.
 Those are two spots that he will likely never lose with pitchers seeing fewer starts and complete games now.
 They would need to average 200 innings per year for 30 seasons to catch Galvin’s mark.
 He threw two no-hitters during his career.
 He was elected to the Hall of Fame in 1965.

-The nickname “Pud” came from either his love for pudding as a kid, or a writer saying that he turned batters’ legs into pudding with his pitches.
+The nickname “Pud” is said to have come from either his love for pudding as a kid, or a writer saying that he turned batters’ legs into pudding with his pitches.
 However, that nickname was rarely used during his time and shouldn’t be how he is referred to today.
+A search online of old newspapers only shows the name being used after he was already retired, and only three times total until it was part of a headline story from 1925 that said it was a childhood nickname based on his “chunky physical structure”, so that could be the actual starting point.
 He was mostly called “Jeems” in references made during his playing days.
 In fact, the name “Pud” never really caught on until he was elected into the Hall of Fame in 1965 and it was part of the press release for the announcement.

 Gene Lamont, manager for the Pirates from 1997-2000.
 He had two memorable seasons during the Pirates long losing streak, winning 79 games his first season and 78 in 1999, when the Pirates were in contention for most of both year.
 Lamont finished with a 295-352 record in Pittsburgh.
 He led them to a second place finish in 1997 and finished in third place two years later.
 Before taking over for Jim Leyland in Pittsburgh, Lamont managed for four seasons with the Chicago White Sox, where he had two first place finishes and a 258-210 record.
 He was a catcher for parts of five seasons in the majors with the Detroit Tigers from 1970-75 (spent 1973 in the minors), hitting .233 in 87 games.
 Detroit drafted him in the first round of the 1965 draft out of high school.
 Lamont also served as a coach with the Pirates for seven seasons, including the 1990-91 pennant winning years, and he has had numerous jobs with many organizations since leaving Pittsburgh.